open-amt-cloud-toolkit/mps/docs/General/manageDevice.md

 6\.
 Select an action to perform from the options on the right.

->**Note:** Since the device was activated the device in Client Control Mode(CCM), the KVM feature will not function in this current release.
-To use KVM, follow the [ACM Activation Tutorial](../Tutorials/acmActivation.md) to see how to configure a device into Admin Control Mode and remotely KVM using out-of-band capabilities.
+>**Note:** Since the device was activated in Client Control Mode(CCM), the KVM feature will not function in this current release.
+To use KVM, follow the [ACM Activation Tutorial](../Tutorials/acmActivation.md) to see how to configure a device into Admin Control Mode.

+>**Note:** Activated in Admin Control Mode already?
+Try out the Keyboard, Video, Mouse (KVM) feature to remotely view and control the AMT device.
+Issue a Reset to BIOS command and be able to view and make live changes to BIOS settings.

 [![mps](../assets/images/MPS_ManageDevice.png)](../assets/images/MPS_ManageDevice.png)